MasteryCoding/shark-bait-help-docs/map.md

 ![LockUnlock](./Resources/LockUnlock.png)

-Once you've finished, make sure to click "Done" to submit the changes.
-Otherwise, the changes will not save.
+Once you've finished, you may click "Done" to exit the unlocker.